waltera/pomodoro_sheet_api/README.md

 API to register units of work inspired on pomodoro technique.

-<sub>This application does not afiliada, associated or financiada por Pomodoro Technique® or Francesco Cirillo.
+<sub>This application does not affiliated, associated or financed por Pomodoro Technique® or Francesco Cirillo.
 Pomodoro Technique® e Pomodoro™ they are registered trademarks by Francesco Cirillo.</sub>